pedrob0892/megaline-incomes-analysis/README.md

 5. Conclusions

 ## 📁 Files
-- `megaline-incomes-analysis.ipynb` → notebook with all code and visualizations
+- `megaline-incomes-analysis(english).ipynb` → notebook with all code and visualizations

 __________________________________________________________________________________________________________________________________________________________________________________________________________________
 (PORTUGUÊS)